 According to the Chronicle, about 100,000 Moors and everything they owned were taken as "booty" in exchange for their lives.
 The Muslim text al-Marrakushi, al-Mu’jib (1224) reports that among the prisoners were "enough women and children to fill all the Christian territories."

 The king took "many" of these captives for himself.

 This painting of a "Town Scene in Lisbon" at the Kelmscott Manor in England, lost until 2010, is composed of two canvases.
 Art UK hints at a possible third.
 Upon my inquiry, Renée LaDue from the Society of Antiquaries of London checked with the head of collections and reported that there are officially two panels but the second one appears to have been trimmed short before the prior owner, artist Dante Gabriel Rossetti, purchased them in 1866.

-A black man rides a donkey on the far left of the first panel.
+A Black man rides a donkey on the far left of the first panel.
 Black children are playing with a dog.
-In both panels, black women in full garments with hijabs are walking around and talking to each other as they carry baskets on their heads.
-There are also black men carrying objects on their back - one is wearing a chain from their waist connecting to their ankle.
-In the second panel, there are two black men carrying what appears to be some kind of furniture with a cross on it (or a coffin, maybe?).
+In both panels, Black women in full garments with hijabs are walking around and talking to each other as they carry baskets on their heads.
+There are also Black men carrying objects on their back - one is wearing a chain from their waist connecting to their ankle.
+In the second panel, there are two Black men carrying what appears to be some kind of furniture with a cross on it (a coffin, maybe?).

 Triumph of Charles III at the Battle of Velletri

 One thing is certain: as the Christian army conquered property and people across the Iberian Peninsula, they recruited help in their efforts.
 Much of that help came from the Moriscos who joined their ranks as soldiers.
 Their betrayal of their own kinfolk and their loyalty to the new Christian community was celebrated in the ever-popular iconography of Saint Maurice.
 As they brought more success to the empire they helped to build, they were rewarded with status in society.